How is it different from “just “ thinking?

 Questioning assumptions:

 Assumptions are all around us.
 When they’re true, they can serve us well.
-But problems can arise if we base a decision on something we’ve assumed that isn’t true.
-In a Thinking Session, you can explore your assumptions and check what might be untrue and limiting you.
-My incisive questioning can help you get to the heart of an untrue assumption, and breakthrough to unlock fresher thinking and allow new ideas to emerge.
+The problem that can arise is if we base a decision on an untrue assumption.
+In a Thinking Session, you can explore assumptions and see what might be untrue and limiting you.
+My incisive questioning will help you uncover untrue assumptions, and unlock fresher thinking to liberate you from them.

 Information: